-There’s a reason stocks and shares ISA investors have fallen in love with dividends since the financial crisis in 2008.
+There's a reason stocks and shares ISA investors have fallen in love with dividends and dividend income since the financial crisis in 2008.

 Record low interest rates imposed right after the stock market crash and huge central bank bond-buying schemes nailed bond yields to the floor.
 If you were a bond investor or had some fixed income in your ISA, that meant your income stream dried up.